 - CALL TO ACTION (CTA) – What do you want your subscriber to do next

 When we set about to build an email list, there is usually a lot of uncertainty and fear.
 Will the subscribers like me, will they open my emails or would they even give themselves time to know and trust me?

+Creating clickable engaging emails is no easy walk in the park, but with time, you get better and your copy improves.
 These are general concerns that are generally understandable, but the best way to overcome these apparent hurdles is to hit them head-on.

 To crush this process and have a competitive edge, think of yourself from the perspective of that perfect subscriber and what you would be expecting when you subscribe to a mailing list.

 It also helps to always have before you the objective of your email marketing efforts.
 What is it that you are striving to achieve?

 While it is true that you are seeking to build a relationship with your subscriber list, you are also determining in your mind, that they, (your subscribers) respond to your email as if it were the lottery.

 Sounds a stretch huh?
 Well, it is doable, but it will also take time.

 HAVE YOU EVER HEARD OF THE TERM CTR aka CLICK THRU RATE?